DavideDeMarchi/vois/README.md

 The vois library contains:

-folder **vois**: helper functions for tasks not directly related to ipyvuetify (manage geojson files, create an interactive map to display custom geojson, simplify visualization of hierarchical data in Plotly, create custom SVG visualizations, etc.)
+package **vois**: helper functions for tasks not directly related to ipyvuetify (manage geojson files, create an interactive map to display custom geojson, simplify visualization of hierarchical data in Plotly, create custom SVG visualizations, etc.)

-folder **vois/vuetify**: classes to simplify the development of GUIs using ipyvuetify (each source file contains a wrapper to simplify the usage of a ipyvuetify widget)
+package **vois/vuetify**: classes to simplify the development of GUIs using ipyvuetify (each source file contains a wrapper to simplify the usage of a ipyvuetify widget)

 ## License